reddit/devvit/devvit-docs/versioned_docs/version-0.12/earn-money/reddit_developer_funds.md

 # Reddit Developer Funds 2025

 Reddit developer funds is a way for developers to earn money for the apps they build.
+Devs can earn up to $500,000 for their apps, or $167,000 per app.

 ## What we’re looking for